rebelsky/sams-assorted-musings-reflections/prereg-2021S.md

 students, section 1 of **PSY-495**, _Senior Seminar_, is over-enrolled
 by three students, and section 2 of PSY-495 is over-enrolled by four students.
-In Spring 2, **PSY-232**, _Human Computer Interaction_, is over-enrolled by thirteen students and *PSY-345** Psychopharmacology, is over-enrolled by seven.
+In Spring 2, **PSY-232**, _Human Computer Interaction_, is over-enrolled by thirteen students and **PSY-345**, _Psychopharmacology_, is over-enrolled by seven.
 I'm amazed that we offer Psychopharmacology at all; I have nightmares about Grinnell students experimenting on each other or using it as a first step in creating their own substances [53].

 I assume that they find three students to cut from Abnormal.
 I wonder if it's normal to cut from Abnormal.
 I assume they allow